awsdocs/amazon-eks-user-guide/doc_source/authenticate-oidc-identity-provider.md

 + The issuer URL of the OIDC identity provider must be publicly accessible, so that Amazon EKS can discover the signing keys\.
 Amazon EKS doesn't support OIDC identity providers with self\-signed certificates\.
 + You can't disable IAM authentication to your cluster, because it's still required for joining nodes to a cluster\.
 + An Amazon EKS cluster must still be created by an AWS [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html), rather than an OIDC identity provider user\.
 This is because the cluster creator interacts with the Amazon EKS APIs, rather than the Kubernetes APIs\.
 + OIDC identity provider\-authenticated users are listed in the cluster's audit log if CloudWatch logs are turned on for the control plane\.
-For more information, see [Enabling and disabling control plane logs](control-plane-logs.md#enabling-control-plane-log-export)\.
+For more information, see [Enable or disable control plane logs](control-plane-logs.md#enabling-control-plane-log-export)\.
 + You can't sign in to the AWS Management Console with an account from an OIDC provider\.
 You can only [view Kubernetes resources](view-kubernetes-resources.md) in the console by signing into the AWS Management Console with an AWS Identity and Access Management account\.

 ## Associate an OIDC identity provider<a name="associate-oidc-identity-provider"></a>